LoyolaChicagoBooks/introcs-csharp/source/data/lab-edit-compile-run.rst

    program may not work entirely right the first time, so you may end up repeating these steps (debugging).

 These steps can all be done with different tools.
-Many find it simpler to have an integrated tool, like Xamarin Studio, that does them all in the same place, and automates the steps that do not need human interaction!
+A text editor plus command-line tools is enough.
+Visual Studio Code is also a good current option because it combines editing support with access to a terminal.

 If you are doing this on your own machine, make sure you have Mono and Xamarin Studio installed as in :ref:`development-tools`.

-Other tools are available, like the development environment
-Visual Studio (from Microsoft, focused on Windows).

-Understanding the lower level tools that accomplish each step is important, but we defer a discussion to get you going with Xamarin Studio.
+Understanding the lower level tools that accomplish each step is important, but we defer that discussion until later.

 Goals
 -----

-Our primary goal to create and understand an Xamarin Studio setup that you can use to do all of the remaining homework assignments and labs for this course.
+Our primary goal is to create and understand a working setup that you can use for the remaining homework assignments and labs for this course.

 .. index: Xamarin Studio; solution and project